pryv/service-core/README.md

 ### Setup the dev environment

-`./scripts/setup-dev-env.bash` installs MongoDB in the parent folder, sets up your working copy with a JSHint commit hook, and `yarn install`s if needed.
+`./scripts/setup-dev-env.bash` installs MongoDB in the parent folder and `yarn install`s if needed.

 This might be broken right now.
 Sorry.